 Kayne Anderson Energy Infrastructure Fund Announces Distribution of $0.20 per Share for Q4 2022

-/EIN News/ -- HOUSTON, Dec.
-14, 2022 (GLOBE NEWSWIRE) -- Kayne Anderson Energy Infrastructure Fund, Inc. (the “Company”) (NYSE: KYN) announced today a quarterly distribution of $0.20 per share for the fiscal quarter ended November 30, 2022.
+HOUSTON, Dec.
+14, 2022 (GLOBE NEWSWIRE) -- Kayne Anderson Energy Infrastructure Fund, Inc. (the "Company") KYN announced today a quarterly distribution of $0.20 per share for the fiscal quarter ended November 30, 2022.
 This distribution is payable to common stockholders on January 11, 2023 (as outlined in the table below).

 |Ex-Date